 Although a Pomeranian is regarded as an indoor dog, he should also enjoy lots of outdoor activities for three major reasons:

-Physical health: When you take your pet for a brisk walk or if you play with him and he runs around and expends energy, it also keeps his muscles maintained whilst still allowing those muscles to stretch.
+When you take your Pom for a brisk walk or if you play with him and he runs around and expends energy, it also keeps his muscles maintained whilst still allowing those muscles to stretch.
 These exercises will improve blood flow and overall heart health.

 How Much Exercise Is Required for a Puppy and for an Adult Pomeranian?